-Detection Accuracy Rating for detecting every element of the Turla attacks, starting from the delivery of the spear phishing attachment through to all the subsequent malicious activities in the attack chain.
+Detection Accuracy Rating for detecting every element of the attacks.
+It detected the delivery and initial executing of all the attacks, whether this be a spear phishing attachment or an attempt to exploit an Internet-facing application.

+The product also detected all the subsequent malicious activities in the attack chain, tracking all of the hostile activities that occurred as the attacks progressed.